Network Defence: Principles of Defence-in-Depth Networking

 Organizations should implement a system of diverse protective layers to ensure the continuous availability of data and information.
 This strategy assembles a robust defense where multiple barriers work harmoniously to deter potential attacks.
 Imagine, for instance, an organization storing its most classified documents within a password-protected server, securely housed within a locked facility, all surrounded by an electrified fence.

 A layered approach furnishes the most comprehensive protection, ensuring that even if cybercriminals breach one layer, they are met with several additional defenses.
-Ideally, each layer should present increasing complexity to make overcoming them a formidable challenge.
+Ideally, each layer should present increasing complexity, making overcoming it a formidable challenge.

 While “defense in depth” may not create an impenetrable shield, it equips organizations to minimize risk by staying one step ahead of cybercriminals. π‘οΈππ